What Is Nut Milk? A Lactose-Free Milk Alternative

 - Pistachio milk

 Each of these plant-based milks has a distinct nutritional profile based on its source ingredient.
 However, even within a given type (i.e. almond milk), there may be significant variation across brands.
 This disparity becomes more pronounced when the quantity of the star ingredient is called into question.
 Many players in the nut milk field are little more than water emulsions, sprinkled with a few nuts, and thickened with added gums and emulsifiers.
 These are barely nut milks, let alone dairy alternatives!
-Made with up to 4x as many nuts per serving, Elmhurst's range of original and unsweetened options achieve a natural milk-like creaminess with nutritional quality to match.
+Made with up to 4x as many nuts per serving, Elmhurst's range of options achieves a natural milk-like creaminess with nutritional quality to match.

 Versatility is a common thread linking all Elmhurst nut milks: